Empress Xiaohuizhang: Chongde era

 Lady Borjigit was born on the third day of the tenth lunar month in the 16th year of the reign of Hong Taiji, which translates to 5 November 1641 in the Gregorian calendar.

 Shunzhi era

 On 25 October 1653, the Shunzhi Emperor deposed his first empress consort, Erdeni Bumba, who was also from the Borjigit clan.
-In June or July 1654, Alatan Qiqige entered the Forbidden City and became a concubine of the Shunzhi Emperor.
+In June or July 1654, Altantsetseg entered the Forbidden City and became a concubine of the Shunzhi Emperor.
 In July or August 1654, she was officially designated as the empress to replace the deposed Erdeni Bumba.

 However, the Shunzhi Emperor showed little interest in his new empress consort because he favoured Consort Donggo more than any other consort of his.
-Some historians believe that the Shunzhi Emperor made Alatan Qiqige his new empress consort because he wanted to reduce tensions between the Aisin Gioro and Borjigit clans after demoting his first empress consort.
+Some historians believe that the Shunzhi Emperor made Altantsetseg his new empress consort because he wanted to reduce tensions between the Aisin Gioro and Borjigit clans after demoting his first empress consort.
 The Aisin Gioro and Borjigit clans had a long history of political marriages, so the emperor had to choose a Borjigit woman to be his empress consort in order to keep up with tradition.